 “Quit your whining and embrace the adventure!”

-Finally, many hours later, I emerge through Nice customs and am greeted by the smiling face of Maureen (Moe’s Atlas and Life on the Med).
+Finally, many hours later, I emerge through Nice customs and am greeted by the smiling face of Maureen.
 I had met Maureen at the TBEX travel blogger conference a few months before.
 She’s a former Wisconsinite who has called Nice home for many years.
 I am warmly embraced by Moe and I finally begin to embrace Nice.

 At last, we skip through the airport exit into a beautiful Nice night and I inhale deeply.
 Surprisingly, it smells and feels different than expected.
 Different than my hazy memories from my last trip 30 years before.